All content of this website, including images and copy, is © Julie R. Neidlinger unless otherwise noted.

 13. I'm not interested in honoring your need for trigger warnings or your overly sensitive propensity for being offended.
 If you require such delicacy, the internet is the wrong place for you.

 This has basically been my Blog EULA for years.
 This also applies to how you interact on my social profiles.

 Some of this I cover in the FAQ, but it's worth reiterating.
 I have several social accounts that I am unenthusiastic about, some of which are the ones I prefer to use but are not the "branded" professional name of myself or my site.
 However, these rules can apply to all, private or professional.
 They may seem overly combative, but I'm on my last thread with most people on social media at this point.

 1. I don't care.
 Apologies, but unless you are a family member or close friend, I don't really care all that much about your opinion on anything.
-I will try to be polite as best I can (though I have the infamous Neidlinger temper) but the gist of it is that I don't really care what you think about anything because you are wholly removed from any real place in my life.
+I will try to be polite as best I can but the gist of it is that I don't really care what you think about anything regarding me or my work because you are wholly removed from any real place in my life.